Naproxen is available on prescription as tablets or as a liquid that you drink. You can buy it without a prescription from a pharmacy for period pain.

-Naproxen isn't normally recommended in pregnancy unless prescribed by a doctor, especially if you're 30 or more weeks pregnant.
+Naproxen isn't normally recommended in pregnancy - especially if you're 30 or more weeks - unless it's prescribed by a doctor.
 This is because there might be a link between taking naproxen in pregnancy and some birth defects, in particular damage to the baby's heart and blood vessels.

 There may also be a link between taking naproxen in early pregnancy and miscarriage.

-Talk to your doctor about the benefits and possible harms of taking naproxen, some of which will depend on how many weeks pregnant you are and the reason you need to take it.
+Talk to your doctor about the benefits and possible harms of taking naproxen.
+It will depend on how many weeks pregnant you are and the reason you need to take the medicine.
 There may be other treatments that are safer for you.